 Mimosas are hard not to like, whether you’re a wine buff, aspiring oenophile, or anything in between.
 Objectively speaking, the cold crispness, bright citrus, and bubbles of this simple wine cocktail make any brunch or daytime gathering better, and there are countless ways to customize your recipe.
 While some experts would rather save the Champagne for sipping on its own—and recommend using other sparkling wines that often get the job done just as well while simultaneously softening the blow to your wallet—many take the “drink what you want” approach, encouraging home bartenders to, well, just put Champagne in a mimosa if they feel like it.
-Either way, there’s something for everyone on this list.

 Best Overall: Bodegas Naveran Brut Cava 2018